zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/inotifysink2-onsynccallenter-method.md

 ## <a name="parameters"></a>Parameter
  `in_CallID`
- [in] Die ID des Aufrufs, die eingegeben wird.
-Finden Sie unter [CALL_ID-Struktur](../../../../docs/framework/unmanaged-api/diagnostics/call-id-structure.md).
+ [in] ID of the call being entered.
+See [CALL_ID Structure](../../../../docs/framework/unmanaged-api/diagnostics/call-id-structure.md).

  `in_pBuffer`
- [in] Rufen Sie die Puffer.
+ [in] Call buffer.

  `in_BufferSize`
- [in] Größe des Aufrufpuffers in Bytes.
+ [in] Size of the call buffer, in bytes.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist.
+ S_OK if the method succeeds.

 ## <a name="requirements"></a>Anforderungen
  **Header:** ProtocolNotify2.idl